Diabetes in dogs

 What is diabetes in dogs?

-Diabetes in dogs is classified as Type 1 or Type 2, as it is for humans.
-Type 1 diabetes occurs when the dog has insufficient insulin, the hormone that regulates blood sugar levels.
-Type 2 diabetes occurs when the dog has an inadequate response to insulin.
-Type 1 is the more common disorder in dogs.
+Diabetes in pets is classified as Type 1 or Type 2, as it is for humans.
+Type 1 diabetes affects dogs, and occurs when the animal has insufficient insulin, the hormone that regulates blood sugar levels.
+It is treated by providing an external insulin source.
+On the other hand, Type 2 diabetes usually affects cats, and occurs when the cat has an inadequate response to insulin, or insulin resistance.

 Diabetes is a metabolic disease.
 Metabolism is the process by which the body makes energy from food that has been eaten.
-Food is made up of proteins, carbohydrates and fats.
-The digestive system breaks the food down into sugars and acids, which are the body’s fuel.
+Food is made up of proteins, carbohydrates and fats., and is broken down by the digestive system into sugars and acids, which are the body’s fuel.
 This fuel can be used immediately, or it can be stored in the cells for future use.
-A metabolic disorder occurs when this process is disrupted by abnormal chemical reactions in the body.
-A metabolic disorder can also develop when organs such as the liver and pancreas become diseased or cease to function normally.
+When this process is disrupted by abnormal chemical reactions in the body due to disease in the liver or the pancreas, a metabolic disorder can develop.

-Unfortunately, there is no cure for diabetes, but the disease can be effectively managed so that it doesn’t greatly impair the dog’s lifestyle.
-Successful management of diabetes can be achieved by means of insulin therapy and specially designed dog food.
-Untreated diabetes can cause complicated, life-threatening health problems for your dog.
+Unfortunately, there is no cure for diabetes, but the disease can be effectively managed.
+Successful management of diabetes can be achieved by means of insulin therapy and feeding an appropriate diet.
+Untreated or poorly controlled diabetes can cause complicated, life-threatening health problems for your dog.

 Average claim cost